muddydev/unattended-upgrades/.github/readme.md

 && cd unattended-upgrades
 ```

-### 2. Edit the config files for your maintenance window
+### 2. OPTIONAL Edit the config files for your maintenance window

 - `50unattended-upgrades` provides the `Automatic-Reboot-Time` option
 - `download-override.conf` provides the time potential updates are pulled down